Shopping Links

 Availability

-Available in the US from US Manga Corps on hybrid DVD ("Love and Robots," which also includes the 2nd and 4th A-ko movies).
+Formerly available in North America from the late US Manga Corps on hybrid DVD, titled "Love and Robots," which also includes the 2nd and 4th A-ko movies; there was also a box set that included all four films together.
 Was originally available on subtitled and dubbed VHS.